The views expressed by the host of this program, documented to be almost always right, 99.6% of the time.

 And I've asked this question over and over again.

-How is it that a nation of less than 250 years became the most powerful nation on Earth in human history?
+How is it that a nation of less than 250 years became the most powerful nation on earth in human history?

 Outdoing nations and civilizations that have been around for thousands of years or multiple hundreds of years.

-How is it that we were able to conceive ourselves out of nothing 200 plus years ago and become a power on the floor?
+How is it that we were able to conceive ourselves out of nothing 200 plus years ago and become a power for good, an economic power unlike any the world's ever seen?

 Our DNA is no different than the DNA of people in Europe or Asia.